2022 Bargaining Survey

 A committee of our co-workers — chosen by us — sits down and hammers out an agreement known as a "union contract" on every issue of concern to our bargaining unit.
 The committee sits at the bargaining table as equals with management.

-Once a collective bargaining agreement has been reached and has been accepted by the AFSCME bargaining team, a majority of AFSCME Local 4041 members must approve the agreement before it can become accepted as a contract.
+Once a tentative agreement has been reached and has been accepted by the AFSCME bargaining team, a majority of AFSCME Local 4041 members must vote to approve the agreement before it can become accepted as a contract

 WHO GETS TO PARTICIPATE?